Working Groups of COBALT/Team Zostera

 This WG will also have a major focus on the transformations systems associated with traditional ecological knowledge & wisdom inspiring justice, reconciliation and stewardship across a bioregion.

-I am a second-year graduate student in Environmental Policy and Planning at Tufts University.
-I grew up in coastal California and studied animal science and environmental sustainability at Cornell University.
+For over 40 years, I have been working on creating pathways to place-based transformation of our coasts/oceans/watersheds that integrate numerous social and ecological issues, working at the interface of science, policy and practice. al California and studied animal science and environmental sustainability at Cornell University.
 My graduate thesis is on predicting the distribution of seagrass in Casco Bay using a combination of predictive modeling in ArcGIS and remote sensing analysis.

 Sydney Hay